-This page details all math equations in FastTrack products.
+This page details all investing calculations and math equations in FastTrack products and popularly used in risk adjusted investing.
 FastTrack products apply all popular investment calculations to FastTrack’s high-quality dividend-adjusted database.

 Alpha